International AIDS Society: History

-Mission and Office-bearers
+Mission and office-bearers

 The IAS is an advocacy body, using its large membership base and scientific leadership to drive action.
-It is the world’s largest association of HIV professionals, with 11,600 members from over 170 countries as of July 2020.
+It is the world's largest association of HIV professionals, with 11,600 members from over 170 countries as of July 2020.
 Among its members are researchers, clinicians, people living with HIV, community advocates, policy makers and others.

 Since August 2022, the president of IAS is Sharon Lewin, who is also the Director of the Peter Doherty Institute for Infection and Immunity, in Melbourne, Australia.
 The previous IAS President was Adeeba Kamarulzaman (since July 2020) of Malaysia, who succeeds Anton Pozniak.
-Kevin Osborne is Executive Director.
+Kevin Osborne is executive director.
 Past presidents have included Helene D. Gayle, Joep Lange, Peter Piot, Linda-Gail Bekker, Chris Beyrer and Françoise Barré-Sinoussi.

 Conferences

 International AIDS Conference

 The International AIDS Conference (abbreviated AIDS 2012, AIDS 2014 and so on) is the world's most attended conference on HIV and AIDS, and the largest conference on any global health or development issue in the world.
 First convened during the peak of the AIDS epidemic in 1985, they were held annually until 1994 when they became biennial.
 Each conference continues to provide a unique forum for the intersection of science, advocacy and human rights, as well as to strengthen policies and programmes that ensure an evidence-based response to the epidemic.

+The 5th International AIDS Conference (AIDS 1989) in Montreal, Canada, from June 4 to 9, 1989, saw activists from ACT UP and its Canadian counterparts, AIDS Action Now! and Réaction-SIDA, raise awareness about HIV/AIDS challenges.
+Their disruption challenged the AIDS community's hierarchy, advocating for more activism and advocacy in scientific circles.
+Notably, Canadian activists protested the lack of a federally funded AIDS strategy, while US activists condemned the US travel ban on people living with HIV, among other issues.

-The 2006 World Aids Conference was held in Toronto, Canada.
+The 16th International AIDS Conference (AIDS 2006) was held in Toronto, Canada, on August 13 to 18, 2006.
+The theme for the conference was "Time to Deliver."

-The 22nd International AIDS Conference (AIDS 2018) was held in Amsterdam on 21–27 July 2018.
+The 22nd International AIDS Conference (AIDS 2018) was held in Amsterdam on 21 to 27 July 2018.
 Primary topics of note included: Use of dolutegravir as an antiretroviral medication was reported to result in increased rates of birth defects where the brain and spinal cord have openings (neural tube defects).
 Particularly of note was that an HIV infected person on treatment with undetectable virus does not spread it to an uninfected partner.

-The 23rd International AIDS Conference (AIDS 2020) was held virtually on 6–10 July 2020.
-The 24th International AIDS conference was held in Montreal and virtually on 29 July – 2 August 2022.
+The 23rd International AIDS Conference (AIDS 2020) was held virtually on July 6 to 10, 2020, due to the COVID-19 pandemic.
+The theme for the conference was "Resilience."

+The 24th International AIDS Conference (AIDS 2022), held both in Montreal and virtually from July 29 to August 2, 2022, centered around the theme "Re-engage and Follow the Science."
+At this conference, the Canadian Health Minister announced a significant investment of $17.9 million to enhance HIV testing accessibility, with a specific focus on priority populations in northern, remote, or isolated (NRI) communities within Canada.